Dragon Ball: Live-action film

 which were cancelled after the film flopped at the box office and became universally heralded as one of the worst adaptations of all time, being considered by critics and fans as unfaithful to the source material.
 Franchise creator Akira Toriyama also criticized the film, adding he was completely left out of the creative process despite having offered to help, going as far as to say: "the result was a movie, I couldn't even call Dragon Ball".
 Years after its release, the writer of the film, Ben Ramsey, released a public apology in which he admitted to have written the film "chasing for a payday" instead of "as a fan of the franchise".

-With the news of 20th Century Fox selling itself, its assets, which include the film rights to the Dragon Ball franchise, will now be owned by its purchaser, The Walt Disney Company.
+With the news of 20th Century Fox selling itself, its assets, which include the film rights to the Dragon Ball franchise, would now be owned by its purchaser, The Walt Disney Company.
 However, there have been no plans made by The Walt Disney Company to create a new live-action Dragon Ball movie.
+Dragon Ball Super: Super Hero was the first Dragon Ball film to be distributed in the U.S. by Sony Pictures after they acquired Crunchyroll in 2021 and merged it with Funimation in 2022.
+The first three episodes of Dragon Ball Daima were given a theatrical release in the U.S. by Toei Animation and Fathom Events.

 Theme park attractions

 "Dragon Ball Z: The Real 4D" debuted at Universal Studios Japan in the summer of 2016.
 It features a battle between Goku and Frieza.
 Unlike most Dragon Ball animation, the attraction is animated with CGI.
 A second attraction titled "Dragon Ball Z: The Real 4-D at Super Tenkaichi Budokai" debuted at Universal Studios Japan in the summer of 2017, which featured a battle between the heroes and Broly.

+In August 2026, plans were announced for a Dragon Ball-themed amusement park near Cergy-Pontoise, France, as part of a Saudi investment project.